Seidler-Lab/nwxpl/README.md

 This pipeline has been edited to work on the macchiato cluster for a more updated version of NWChem.

-This pipeline can run 5 separate NWChem calculations using one job per structure, all of which is managed by python scipts.
+This pipeline is set up to run 4-5 separate NWChem calculations using one job per structure, all of which is managed by python scipts.

 ## Pipeline capabilities